SwiftIsland/SwiftIslandAPI/README.md

 This is the api for the [Swift Island app](https://github.com/SwiftIsland/island-app).

+The app is made by [Paul Peelen](https://github.com/ppeelen).
+The source code is available under MIT license.
+Please contribute!

 ## Endpoints
 The API is located at: [https://swiftisland.herokuapp.com](https://swiftisland.herokuapp.com).
 The list below informs about the endpoints available.